There was never a fight at the Alamo in 1836

 near Basel is part of fictional Swiss history; and the Alamo is near copy.

-The following table shows the above-mentioned paralllels in sometimes amazing details.
+The following table shows the above-mentioned parallels in sometimes amazing details.

 A great part of early American history duplicates the history of the Swiss Confederation and other